jp2321/dl4cv_dev/slides/chapter4_01_cnn.md

 Kernel size:
 - Shape of filter
-- Often used 3x3, 5x5, 7x7
+- Often used: 3x3, 5x5, 7x7

 Stride size:
 - Slide length
-- Often used 1 or 2
+- Often used: 1 or 2

 Padding:
-- Kernel strictly applied in the image slide?
+- Is Kernel strictly applied in the image slide?
-- Same: The convolved feature has the same size as input; Input is extended with zeros
+- Same padding: The convolved feature has the same size as input; Input image is extended with zeros so that kernel can slide over the edge of the image.
-- Valid: Kernel only applied in image; Outputsize smaller
+- Valid padding: Kernel only applied within image.
+This results in a smaller output representation.

 Source: Saha (2018)